exercism/go/reference/exercise-concepts/hamming.md

 ### Returning Errors

-- When an error is encountered the convention is to return a zero value along with the corresponging error.
+- When an error is encountered the convention is to return a zero value along with the corresponding error.
 In the opposite case a nil error should be returned along with the value that the function should return.

 Note: An error should be the last returned parameter of any given function.